 We offer both internships and service learning for undergraduate and graduate students seeking to gain on-site experience with programs and events aimed at promoting acceptance, diversity, and leadership on campus.
 Internships may be completed for academic credit based on the criteria within your major.

 There are two types of internship positions: Communications and Marketing interns and Diversity and Advocacy Program Events interns.
 The Communications and Marketing Intern will assist with promotional materials, website management, social media, and communications and marketing for events and programs.
 He or she may also be involved with event planning and coordination and have the opportunity to focus on issues of interest or complete an internship project.
 The Diversity and Advocacy Intern will assist with event planning and operations, develop content for the website.

-Current Women's Resource Center Interns
+Spring 2014 Women's Resource Center Interns

 I am a senior, graduating in May with a degree in Communications and a minor in Psychology.
 I am looking forward to working with the Women’s Resource Center to uplift the women in the Auburn community by spreading and supporting the centers various and vital platforms.
 This semester, my focus will be on the Sexual Assault Awareness Campaign, as well as the Women’s Leadership Conference.
 Make sure to check out the WRC’s blog where you can find weekly posts from undergraduate Auburn women, including myself and my fellow interns.